 Well now that they are both awake, they can both get lucky.

-LoveBritTV Premium Member about 1 month ago
+LoveBritTV Premium Member 2 months ago

 I learned this from my friend’s Dad.
 Though I remember we had to say “rabbit, rabbit, rabbit” and it just had to be said on the first of each month – not the first thing uttered for the day.